Chaohusaurus: Description

 An early derived trait is the relative shortness of the spines of the tail.
 The humerus has a flange at the front edge but it is not secondarily reduced.
 The flange has a small notch.
 The fifth metatarsal is shortened and the first is even shorter.
 The fifth toe is shorter than the first toe.

 In Chaohusaurus the width of basisphenoid is about 63% of its length.
 Chaohusaurus has a combination of more pointed and bulbous teeth, that was probably separately evolved.

 The second species, Chaohusaurus zhangjiawanensis, has some distinguishing traits.
 The skull is rather flat.
 The trunk vertebrae have well-developed transversal processes.
 The prefrontal touches the postfrontal, excluding the frontal from the rim of the eye-socket, a derived trait.
 The calcaneum is larger.
 The first sacral rib has an expanded outer end.
 The second sacral rib has a tapered end.

-Phylogeny
+Classification

 Chaohusaurus was in the original description of 1972 assigned to the Omphalosauridae.
-Modern researchers either abstain from placing it in a family, or assign it to the Grippiidae.
-Chaohusaurus is a possible sister species of Grippia in the Grippidia.

-The exact placement of Chaohusaurus depends on a choice of definitions.
-According to the phylogeny by Motani it is a basal ichthyopterygian but not an ichthyosaur:

-According to the definitions and analyses by Maisch & Matzke however, it is a basal ichthyosaur:
+Both the 1999 phylogenetic analysis of Motani and the 2000 analysis of Maisch and Matzke found Chaohusaurus to by the sister taxon of Grippia, the two genera united in a group named Grippidia or Grippiidae.
+In Motani's study, Chaohusaurus was classified as a non-ichthyosaurian ichthyopterygian, while Maisch and Matzke, who used a more inclusive definition of Ichthyosauria, considered it to be a basal ichthyosaur.

+The cladogram below follows Maisch and Matzke, 2000.

-A cladistic analysis published with the description of Chaohusaurus zhangjiawanensis did not find this taxon to be the sister species of Chaohusaurus geishanensis which was more closely related to Grippia.
+A cladistic analysis published by Chen and colleagues in the 2013 description of Chaohusaurus zhangjiawanensis did not find this taxon to be the sister species of Chaohusaurus geishanensis which was more closely related to Grippia.
 Even though this would make the genus paraphyletic, C. zhangjiawanensis was nevertheless placed in Chaohusaurus because of the morphological similarity to the type species.
+The authors did not place the genus in a family, instead listing it as incertae sedis.

+The analysis of Motani and colleagues in 2015 found Chaohusaurus to be basal to all other ichthyopterygians.
+Subsequent analyses have also supported such a placement.
+Ji and colleagues attributed this change in phylogenetic position to a greater understanding of Chaohusaurus anatomy and additional specimens.
+While sometimes still classified within Ichthyopterygia, Moon noted that as this group was not redefined to account for this newer topology, Chaohusaurus technically falls outside of it.

+The cladogram below follows Huang and colleagues, 2019.